 If you have small hands, I would recommend to you to look for a different guitar.
 Overall, I would recommend this guitar to everybody else!
-If you are someone who travels a lot, the Big Baby would be perfect for you.
+If you are someone who travels a lot, the Big Baby would be perfect for you because of its portability.
 It’s just shy of being a full-sized guitar, which makes it a lot easier to travel with.

 With an arched back to provide extra strength for the guitar, there is a huge increase in tonal output, with an extra amount of fullness and volume.
 The Big Baby is an affordable starting option for beginners with a reasonable price range, but a great travel companion for seasoned players!

 If you’re deciding that you’re falling in love with this guitar and want to do more research, chances are you’re going to run into several terms that you don’t understand what they mean.
 That’s why we’re here to help!
 If you want to know what all of those numbers and letters that talk about the GPCPA5K guitar stand for, I’ve compiled a list that explained what they are for this Taylor Big Baby review!

 15/16 scale dreadnought: This means that the guitar is almost full-sized